 - “Crociani: the proper forum for trust disputes”, Journal of International Tax, Trust and Corporate Planning, 2015, Vol 22, Issue 2

 - “Have you made a serious mistake”, Lawskills, August 2015

 - “The bell is tolling for pilot trusts”, Lawskills, March 2015

 - “Can the proceeds of a life insurance policy be clawed back in 1975 Act Claims?”, Lawskills, October 2014

 James regularly gives talks on private client matters and has presented seminars on family trusts, inheritance tax (in particular, the residence nil-rate band), intestate succession, offshore trusts, rescission and rectification of trust instruments and tax planning in the Court of Protection.

 - Buchanan Prize, Lincoln’s Inn (2011)

 James MacDougald is a self-employed, independent barrister whose practice is governed by the Code of Conduct of the Bar of England and Wales.
-He is registered with The Bar Standards Board [Bar Ref 22569] and is fully insured with the Bar Mutual Indemnity Fund [BMIF Ref 2360/071] to provide legal services, please refer to the BMIF website for full details of the world-wide cover provided.
+He is regulated by The Bar Standards Board [Bar Ref 22569] and is fully insured with the Bar Mutual Indemnity Fund [BMIF Ref 2360/071] to provide legal services, please refer to the BMIF website for full details of the world-wide cover provided.
 He is registered for VAT under the reference 170343630.